 While it’s hard to find stats on how effective it is to drive traffic from post links in your email to your website (you can measure direct traffic, as that includes links from email signatures, but from other places as well) if you talk to entrepreneurs, they’ll tell you it works.

-Nikki and LeighAnn from Christian Mommy Blogger just blogged about how it’s helping them grow their readership.
+Nikki and LeighAnn from Christian Mommy Blogger have blogged about how it’s helping them grow their readership.
 And Unilever went from 40,000 subscribers to 235,000 in just 10 months after putting a link in their email signature.